stephencweiss/stephencharlesweiss.com/content/blog/2019-07-24/graphql-variable-queries.md

 The `$` is used to differentiate a variable name from a query parameter (which is how GraphQL is able to parse `{slug: eq: $slug}}` appropriately.

-`String` indicates the variable’s Type.
-And the `!` means that it’s not null.
+`String` indicates the variable's Type.
+And the `!` means that it's not null.

 ## Footnotes
 * <sup>1</sup> [Gatsby Starters](https://www.gatsbyjs.org/starters/?v=2)